princebansal7/DSA-Sheets-Code/README.md

       }

       // Now, can we change function to Tail recursive if they are not ?
-      // See above function print1toN() it's not tail recursive. let's make it Tail recusive:
+      // See above function print1toN() it's not tail recursive. let's make it Tail reclusive:

       void print1toN_TailRecursive(int n, int k = 1)
       {
-         // we can pass k=1 initially too instead of taking as deafult value if (n == 0)
+         // we can pass k=1 initially too instead of taking as default value if (n == 0)
             return;